Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Method

 To form a relation representation, we concatenate the representations of two entities $e_{1}$ and $e_{2}$: $\mathbf{r}_{e1e2} = \langle \mathbf{m}_{e1},\mathbf{m}_{e2} \rangle$.
 The relation representations are sent through a fully-connected linear layer which is trained using cross-entropy loss:

-where $y$ is a binary indicator that is $1$ if and only if $i$ is the correct classification for observation $o$, and $p(y_{o,i})$ is the Softmax probability that observation $o$ is of class $i$ (see Appendix ~\ref{sec:appendix_rel_classification} for more details about our implementation).
+where $y$ is a binary indicator that is $1$ if and only if $i$ is the correct classification for observation $o$, $p(y_{o,i})$ is the Softmax probability that observation $o$ is of class $i$, and $N$ is the number of classes.
+Predictions from Equation \ref{eq:cross_entropy} are mapped to ground-truth classes using the Hungarian Algorithm \cite{Kuhn1955TheHM} (see Appendix ~\ref{sec:appendix_rel_classification} for more details).

-As shown in \citet{tabs}, setting the number of novel classes to a large number increases the granularity of the predicted novel classes.
-These fine-grained class predictions can be grouped into more general classes via abstraction, depending on the task and the desired outcome.
-Since we do not assume the ground-truth number of novel classes in unlabeled data is available, we use a relatively high number of novels classes equal to twice the number of known classes ($2 \times |\mathcal{C}^{K}|$), $|\mathcal{C}^{K}|$ where is the number of known classes found in the labeled data.
+\citet{tabs} show that setting the number of novel classes to a large number corresponds to fine-grained novel class predictions which, depending on the task and desired outcome, can be grouped into more general classes via abstraction.
+Since we do not assume the ground-truth number of novel classes is available, we use a relatively high number of novel classes equal to twice the number of known classes ($2 \times |\mathcal{C}^{K}|$), where $|\mathcal{C}^{K}|$ is the number of known classes found in the labeled data.
 The $N$ in Equation \ref{eq:cross_entropy} is set to $|\mathcal{C}^{K}| + (2 \times |\mathcal{C}^{K}|)$.
 We leave developing an automated method for class abstraction for future work.